-In a previous article I discussed how in our attempt to gain acceptance and love by the significant people in our lives (usually parents), we adopt some of their values and try to meet their expectations from us.
-I will use the following example to illuminate the journey from low self-esteem to unconditional self-acceptance and confidence.
+In a previous article I discussed how in our attempt to gain acceptance and love by the significant people in our lives (usually parents), we adopt some of their values and try to meet their expectations.
+I will now use an example to illuminate the journey from low self-esteem to unconditional self-acceptance and confidence.

 If as children we were neglected or punished when we expressed our needs, we may have adopted an attitude that our own needs do not matter, that they are not as important as those of our parents, to whom we depend for our survival and whose approval we desperately need.
 We may have even tried to deny that we had needs altogether.
-But the more we prioritise other people’s needs over our own, the less important we consider our own needs (and ourselves) to be.
+But the more we prioritise other people’s needs, the less able we become to recognise our own needs.

 So what is the antidote to low self-esteem?
 How can we move away from a place in which our self-acceptance is so limited and conditional to some particular way of experiencing ourselves?

 It is important to recognise that low self-esteem has been the result of a defensive strategy we developed in order to protect ourselves from further abuse, abandonment, complete self-rejection, despair or psychological disorganisation.
 It is an expression of the intelligence and adaptability of our organism.
 We may have gone through the following process: ‘I am only acceptable if I have no needs.
 Therefore, whenever I need something, I will judge myself negatively for feeling like this, in order to force myself to continue acting as if I have no needs.
 That way I will protect myself from being further rejected, abused, neglected etc’.
 Such a recognition, that low self-esteem is a creative way of our organism to survive physically and/or psychologically, can allow us to stop judging ourselves for judging ourselves (or feeling ashamed for feeling ashamed).
 It can be the beginning of breaking the vicious cycle of low self-esteem.